radius-project/lab/instructions/04-application.md

 This will add a container to our application, using the `ghcr.io/radius-project/samples/demo:latest` image.
 This image is a simple Node.js application that serves a web page on port 3000.
 We'll also add the `daprSidecar` extension which will add a Dapr sidecar to our container.

+> 💡 Radius containers are an abstraction that allow developers to define their workloads, and then defer to the environment operator to define how they're deployed.
+In this example, the developer asked for a container, and the environment is setup to deploy to Kubernetes.
+In the future, other container runtimes will be supported, such as serverless AWS/Azure infrastructure.

 ## Step 4.3: Add a Dapr state store

 Next, let's add a Dapr state store to our application.
 Add the following to the end of the `app.bicep` file: